MintMCP

 What role does an MCP Gateway play in transforming local AI projects into production services?

 Most MCP servers are STDIO-based and difficult to deploy at scale.
 Gateways transform these local tools into production services by adding hosting, authentication, monitoring, and high availability.
-MintMCP Gateway, for instance, provides one-click deployment that eliminates weeks of infrastructure setup—essential for moving beyond developer experiments to enterprise-wide AI tool access.
+MintMCP Gateway, for instance, provides one-click deployment, OAuth brokering, hosted MCP connectors, credential management, and audit logs that reduce infrastructure setup, which is essential for moving beyond developer experiments to enterprise-wide AI tool access.

 MintMCP Agent Activity Dashboard